 The Amazing VA loan for Hawaii

 The VA in Hawaii allows a loan of $721,050 with zero down!
 There are also other lenders like Navy Federal Credit Union that will allow you to buy with zero down in Hawaii.
 People are often surprised at how much they can afford to buy in Hawaii because of all the great loan programs we have here.
-And if you have about $70,000 to put down, you can buy a house of up to $1million or more using your VA in Hawaii.
+And if you can put about $70,000 as a down payment, you can buy a house of up to $1million or more using your VA in Hawaii.

 DON'T WASTE MONEY ON RENT!